appsignal/mongo-rust-driver/README.md

 The driver currently only builds on Unix, tested on Mac Os X and Linux so far.
 It's compatible with MongoDB 2.4 up to 3.4 and has full replica set and SSL support.

+## Installation

+If you have any trouble installing the crate (linking openssl can be tricky) please check out the [installation instructions for the C driver](http://mongoc.org/libmongoc/current/installing.html).

 ## Logging

 All internal logging by mongoc is redirected to the macros in the [log